wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.0.6 =
+* Improvement: Handled uncaught exception when noc1 is not available in 2FA.
+* Improvement: Fixed issue with limit-logins mu-plugin on GoDaddy counting first login attempt in 2FA against total allowed login attempts.
+* Fix: Fixed bug with IPs not resolving to countries when printable IP passed to logBlockedIP.
+* Fix: Fixed issue with free users country blocking redirects working after downgrade.
+* Fix: Encoded URL field in country blocking options.
+* Fix: Added a check to verify field has not already been altered prior to calling ALTER in runInstall.
+* Fix: Fixed issue with scan_options method being called after method has been removed.
+* Fix: Fixed bug in scan when dns_get_record fails and error condition was not handled.
+* Fix: Fixed PHP notice when 'Crawler' not included in browser pcap result.

 = 6.0.5 =
 * Fix: Removed anonymous function to ensure PHP 5.2 compatability.